Welcome to our little blog!

-We are Al and Michele, an “active adult” couple (I write that with a smile because we are now both retired but feel young in spirit!)
-We have been married for 21 years, and have lived in Durham, and now Middletown, Connecticut.
+We are Al and Michele, an “active adult” couple who retired and are enjoying these “golden” years.
+We have been married for 29 years, and have lived in Durham, and now Middletown, Connecticut.
 Al is a man of many talents, a mechanical engineer, a builder, a gifted carpenter, and an all-around problem solver — a true MacGyver.
-I (Michele) retired from my career in education as the Director of Mathematics in a Connecticut school system.
-I am also a 4-year (on July 1, 2015) ovarian cancer survivor (my new theme song — Kelly Clarkson’s What Doesn’t Kill You Makes You Stronger.)
+I (Michele) retired in 2013 from my career in education as the Director of Mathematics in a Connecticut school system.
+I am also a 12-year ovarian cancer survivor who now lives with lymphedema.

 Al was raised on the coast of Connecticut and has always been on the water, either power or sail (think Jimmy Buffett’s Son of a Son of A Sailor.)
 When he is at the helm, he becomes “one with the boat” handling her on an instinctual level that few can achieve.
 Sailing was new to me but I quickly fell in love with it, just like I fell in love with him.

 Our homeport is Shennecossett Yacht Club in Groton, Connecticut.
 The waters in that region delight us with many harbors, bays, and islands within easy reach.

 Kindred Spirit, a 1987 Morgan 43 Center cockpit, was the fourth sailboat we owned together.
 Over our twelve years with her, she was carefully outfitted for the goal of eventually living aboard and sailing south.
 Which we did!
 This blog began in July 2013 as a way to record our realization of that dream.